The Source of Your Tooth Pain

 - Cracked Teeth – If you feel a sharp pain when biting down on food, you probably have a cracked or chipped tooth.
 Tooth fractures are usually the result of biting down on something hard such as ice, nuts or hard candy, so those items should be avoided when possible.

 Now that you know the source of your pain, we want you to know that we are here to help you determine the best remedy.
 We aim to get you in and out quickly, safely and comfortably.
-Don’t wait any longer to resolve your pain, give us a call at Keller Office Phone Number 817-562-4141.
+Don’t wait any longer to resolve your pain, give us a call at Endodontics Office in Keller Phone Number 817-562-4141.

 Comments are closed.